LambdaTest/behave-selenium-hyperexecute-sample/README.md

  autosplit: true
 ```

-*retryOnFailure* is set to true, instructing HyperTest to retry failed command(s).
+*retryOnFailure* is set to true, instructing HyperExecute to retry failed command(s).
 The retry operation is carried out till the number of retries mentioned in *maxRetries* are exhausted or the command execution results in a *Pass*.
 In addition, the concurrency (i.e. number of parallel sessions) is set to 2.

 ```yaml
 retryOnFailure: true